skillitzimberg/todo-app/PLANNING.md

 10. Programmatically delete a todo item when a user clicks the "delete todo" UI element

 ## Things I didn't plan for
+- Elem.innerHTML replaces all the child element with the given string.
+I'm going to need to create elements, then insert them.
+- I should have started with a `ul` instead of a `div`

 ## Googled
+`mdn document add children`

 ## Resources